COPIM/website_production/copim_website/content/en/home/resources.md

 ### Toolkit for Small and Scholar-Led Open Access Publishers

-The **[Toolkit for Small and Scholar-Led Open Access Publishers](https://toolkit.openbookcollective.org/)** is a resource to help relevant publishers wanting to set up a press or publishers wanting to improve the way they operate.
+The **[Toolkit for Small and Scholar-Led Open Access Publishers](https://toolkit.openbookcollective.org/)** s a resource to help people who want to set up such a press or existing publishers wanting to improve the way they operate.
 It is published and maintained by the Open Book Collective and was launched in May 2023.

 ### Experimental Publishing Compendium